- Limited at my LGS

 “But I NEED those cards!” a person I’ve invented to help my argument said to me.
 “I NEED the rares to beat the really good players!”

 This is completely understandable – and probably reinforced by experience for most of us.
 If you’ve ever beaten a drafter you consider to be much better than you, a bomb rare or two might’ve helped your cause.
 But this is not The Way.
-First picking more rares, blindly building around them, and hoping to draw them during the game is not the answer to beating great players.
+First picking more rares, building around them, and hoping to draw them during the game is not the answer to beating great players (though I will admit it’s correct more often than usual in this format given the power level of some individual cards).

 Developing play skill is a long and arduous process that requires absurd amounts of losing.
 If you and an elite player both sit down with rare-less 40 card decks, winning that game is going to be a grind (and probably won’t happen).
 But if you rely on rares to win drafts, you’ll never develop that play skill.
 The decision tree is much larger with a good curve and consistent mana base because you have multiple options per turn.
 We all know what it’s like to be mana screwed – your plays are scripted, you cast one spell per turn, and you don’t make a lot of meaningful choices.
 But with creatures on the battlefield and spells in hand, you get to make decisions.
 You enter combat with multiple lines of play available and have to figure out which one is best.
 You figure out what works and what doesn’t.
 You get to enjoy the game.